AIMLab-UBC/VOLTA/README.md

 ## Pretrained weights

-The pretrained weights for the model can be found in `pretrained_weights` folder.
+The pretrained weights for the model can be found in following link on Google Drive [link](https://drive.google.com/drive/folders/1GK0IMVFdqny3QEbqtJh4FyP-xGoho-MW?usp=sharing).

 ## Inference

-The pretrained models can be found in the `pretrained_weights` folder, separated based on the dataset.
 To facilitate the inference process, the `volta_inference.ipynb` has been added to the repository.
 Please follow the instructions in this notebook to perform inference on the prepared data in the previous stage.

 ## Run